How to Master Portuguese Verb Conjugation in 4 Simple Steps

 In fact, we think you can learn Portuguese verb conjugation from scratch, in just four simple steps.

-1. Know who is performing the action
+1. Who is performing the action?

 In Portuguese, the person doing the verb will be one of the following:

 Tu — You, singular (Most commonly used in Portugal, though you can hear it said in some parts of Brazil.)

 Você — You, singular (This form of “you” is the most commonly used in Brazil.
 In Portugal, it implies formality.)

 Vós — You, plural (Most commonly used in Portugal.)